SpecFlowOSS/SpecFlow.VS/README.md

 ## Contributing

 All contributors are welcome!
-More information about development and testing guidelines is coming soon.
+More information about development and testing guidelines are coming soon.

 ## Important Blog Entries